Digital-Grinnell/dlad-blog/content/posts/041-Configuring-DGDocker2.md

 ```

 Note:  The 11 lines, including "minVerson" and "cipherSuites" definitions, which appear in the "[entryPoints.https.tls]" section above were lifted from ["Removing Traefik's Weak Cipher Suites"](https://static.grinnell.edu/blogs/McFateM/posts/005-removing-traefik-weak-ciphers/).

+The "preliminary" steps above, and the creation of the _traefik.toml_ file should NOT be repeated, they are good-to-go!

+## Launching _Traefik_

 ```
 # Clean up first!